t1/deployer/docs/tutorial.md

 This resource provides a concise overview of the relevant configuration without providing confidential data like passwords (it may still not be wise to make this information freely available in the internet).

+You can GET this data as `application/yaml`, `application/json`, or `text/html`, i.e. you can view it as a simple table with your browser.
+Note that this is very simplistic and some information is missing.

+(currently `application/xml` doesn't work... but it seems out-of-fashion anyway ;-)

 ## Undeploy & Manage

 Every resource has an implicit parameter `state` set to `deployed`.